Published: January 2026

 Before doing this:

-- Have your Windows license key ready
+- Prepare your Windows license key.

 Steps: